Adults Transitioning to Independence

 Providing vocational training and fostering community connections for students with unique needs.

 Supporting young adults, ages 18-21, as they transition to life after high school by building independence and work skills.

 The Adults Transitioning to Independence program endeavors to:

 Include & integrate young adults (ages 18-21) into the community

 Make appropriate referrals to relevant services & agencies

 Develop vocational skills leading to increased independent living

-Adults Transitioning to Independence (ATI), formerly known as Adult Transition Program - Networks, is a program for students in the Northshore School District who are 18-21 years of age.
+Adults Transitioning to Independence (ATI), formerly known as Adult Transition Program - Networks, is a program for students in the Northshore School District who are 18-21 years of age in special education.
 Students entering the program have already completed all 4 years of high school.